Phase Transitions in $Z_{n}$ Gauge Models: Towards Quantum Simulations of the Schwinger-Weyl QED: Lattice -QED model

 We first numerically study the Hamiltonian~(\ref{HamQED4}) at the $CP$-invariant point, i.e.\ in absence of a background field: $\tilde{E}_{x,x+1}\in\{-1,0,+1\}$.
 We start by choosing $t=2\pi/3$ so as to work with the operator

+Notice that, here and in the following sections, mass is expressed in units of $g^2 a/2$.
 The behavior of the observable $\varSigma$ as a function of $m$ is displayed in Fig.~\ref{fig:sigma3_a} for different system sizes, ranging from $L=12$ to $L=40$.
 We see that, as expected, $\Sigma$ essentially vanishes at large positive $m$ and tends to the value $\sqrt{2\pi/3}/2\simeq0.724$ for large negative $m$.

 In Fig.~\ref{fig:sigma3_b} we zoom on the central region, showing a steeper transition as the system size increases.
 This strongly suggests that we are in presence of a phase transition, at a critical value of the mass which corresponds to the point where all curves intersect.
 We can estimate this value if we make a hypothesis about the nature of the phase transition: indeed, if we know the critical exponents, we can calculate $m_c$ by using the fact that $\varSigma$ should scale with the system size $N$ according to the finite-size scaling formula~\cite{Cardy}